theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-settings.md

 ![Ex-Spec-Settings-Makt-ColumnName](/img/content/Ex-Spec-Settings-Makt-ColumnName.jpg){:class="img-responsive"}

-Code: The SAP technical column name will be used as column name, e.g. MAKTX.<br>
+Code: The SAP technical column name is be used as column name e.g., MAKTX.<br>
-CodeAndText: The SAP technical column name and the SAP description separated by an underscore will be used as column name, e.g. MAKTX_Material Description (Short Text).<br>
+CodeAndText: The SAP technical column name and the SAP description separated by an underscore used as column name e.g., MAKTX_Material Description (Short Text).<br>
-TextAndCode: The SAP description and the SAP technical column name description separated by an underscore will be used as column name, e.g. Material Description (Short Text)_MAKTX.
+TextAndCode: The SAP description and the SAP technical column name description separated by an underscore used as column name e.g., Material Description (Short Text)_MAKTX.